LabunskyA/labunsky.info/running/skechers/index.md

 ### MStrike

-Stands for "mid-foot strike".
+Stands for 'mid-foot strike'.
 At first, supposed to create a better foot strike with rubber between EVA layers, preceding plated shoes by quite a margin.
-Now it is usually implemented through the material with a different density (EVA / TPU / Pebax) close to the foot.
+Today it is usually implemented through the material with a different density (EVA / TPU / Pebax) close to the foot.
 Provides no additional support.
 Not sure if it helps or not, but it is there.

 ### Plates

 Apart from the MStrike in base models, there is a somewhat different version of a carbon plate in Speed Elite.
-It is placed on the forefoot, and on the forefoot only.
+It is placed on and only on the forefoot.
 Therefore does not provide any stability and support - only bounce.
 This tactic saves some weight and promotes high-angle forefoot (>11*) strikes.
 Very light and fast, more suitable for the shorter runs.

 ## Shoes to consider